fstab50/ec2cli/README.md

 * * *
 ## Summary

 EC2cli was developed to make life easier when working with AWS services in a cli environment.
 EC2cli utilizes AWS' cli tools to enable you to send signed requests to Amazon's API to perform uses cases typically  accomplished using the console interface.
-EC2cli will save time and effort to perform operations such as taking a snapshot or listing which EC2 instances are running.
+EC2cli will save time and effort to perform operations such as taking a snapshot or querying the state of EC2 instances to determine which are running.

 While it is clear that accomplishing the ec1cli's functionality with the AWS ruby or python SDK's may be cleaner, ec2cli was developed in bash to make it easy for system administrators and solution architects to modify ec2cli for each's respective use cases.